dario-vega/timesten-operator-k8s-livelab/deploy-timesten/deploy-timesten.md

 ## Task 2: Create a Secret Object

 This section creates the sample Secret.
-This Secret contains the adminUser.
+This Secret contains the `adminUser`.
 This Secret will be referenced when you define the TimesTenClassic object.

 On your Linux development host:

 1. From the directory of your choice, create an empty subdirectory for the metadata files.
-This example creates the secret_mysecret subdirectory.
+This example creates the `secret_mysecret` subdirectory.

     ```
     <copy>mkdir -p secret_mysecret</copy>